-With people living such long lives now, most of us will spend a large portion of it as grandparents, even great-parents.
+With people living such long lives now, most of us will spend a large portion of it as grandparents, even great-grandparents.
 But today’s grandmothers aren’t just sitting in rocking chairs knitting.

 Modern grandmothers do everything.
 They run businesses and run for office.